No Match Found

 Leveraging the number of Oracle PaaS offerings, PwC has developed the following Oracle Cloud PaaS solutions: Oracle Integration Cloud, Java Cloud Service, Blockchain, Mobile Cloud Service, and IoT.

 Blockchain offers businesses the ability to share data real-time across multiple parties while increasing data integrity and security.
 Combining Oracle Cloud ERP with PwC’s Supply Chain Tracking and Tracing solution delivers business value across the Supply Chain Management Lifecycle in these ways:

 Users are increasingly mobile and would like the ability to receive self-service requisitions through mobile apps.
 PwC has developed a mobile application that provides companies the ability simplify their multi-step self-service receiving process and receive purchase orders with built in controls to avoid duplicate transactions:

-Oracle ERP Cloud does not provide a framework to incorporate asset capitalsation rules and does not automate asset creation with custom rules.
-Due to the complexity of project asset capitalsation, PwC has designed a framework with configurable rules pulling in data across sources such as inventory, accounts payable, and time entry systems.
+Oracle ERP Cloud does not provide a framework to incorporate asset capitalisation rules and does not automate asset creation with custom rules.
+Due to the complexity of project asset capitalisation, PwC has designed a framework with configurable rules pulling in data across sources such as inventory, accounts payable, and time entry systems.